MLS# 4799644 - LAKE LOT 168.000

 THIS 145 ACRE PARCEL INCLUDES ROLLING HILLS, TREES, AND MISSISSIPPI RIVER FRONTAGE.
 THIS OLDFARM-SITE HAS SOMETHING FOR EVERYONE!
 FARM IT, HUNT IT , DEVELOP IT, OR . . .

 RARE OPPORTUNITY TO ACQUIRE A BUILDING LOT ON LAKE BEMIDJI.
 THIS LARGE LOT (2.46 AC) HAS ROUGHLY 180 FEET OF FRONTAGE GREAT ELEVATION TO BUILD A WALKOUT HOME, CITY WATER . . .

-BEAUTIFUL WOODED LAKE BEMIDJI BUILDING LOT, NINCE SAND FRONTAGE, WONDERFUL LOCATION FOR YOUR DREAM HOME!
+BEAUTIFUL WOODED LAKE BEMIDJI BUILDING LOT, NICE SAND FRONTAGE, WONDERFUL LOCATION FOR YOUR DREAM HOME!

 ARE YOU LOOKING FOR THAT PERFECT BUILDING LOT ON LAKE BEMIDJI?
-FANTASTIC BUILDING LOT ON THE WEST SIDE OF LAKE BEMIDJI.
-THIS LOT IS LEVEL TO LAKE AND FEATURES A HARD . . .
+CHECK OUT THIS FANTASTIC LOT ON THE WEST SIDE OF LAKE BEMIDJI.
+THIS LOT IS LEVEL TO THE LAKE AND FEATURES . . .

 MLS# 13-951 - LAKE LOT

 A ONCE IN A LIFETIME OPPORTUNITY TO OWN A BEAUTIFUL 160 ACRES IN THE SCHOOLCRAFT GAME REFUGE.
 EXCELLENT BOW HUNTING AND ATV AREA.
 4000'+ FRONTAGE ON SCHOOLCRAFT RIVER. . . .